Frequently Asked Questions

 Does my donation really make a difference?

 Absolutely!
-Whether you help provide lifesaving heart surgeries or launch new businesses for ISIS-survivors, we use your money to serve those in some of the world’s most polarizing conflict zones.
+Whether you help provide lifesaving relief or launch new businesses, we use your money to serve those in some of the world’s most polarizing conflict zones.

 Click here to see the impact your donations have made over the years!